Bee-Lab/bowerphp/README.md

 Status
 ------

-This project is in beta status.
+This project is in stable version (no beta suffix), but still in `0` major version (BC not assured).

 See currently open [issues](https://github.com/Bee-Lab/bowerphp/issues).